Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

-\textbf{Preprocessing.} The first part of the algorithm (lines~\ref{alg:mp_thresholdsTest} through~\ref{alg:mp_mdp}) is dedicated to the preprocessing of the game $\game^{i}$ and the stochatic model $\strat_{2}^{i}$ given as inputs in order to apply the second part of the algorithm (lines~\ref{alg:mp_main} through~\ref{alg:mp_main_end}) on a modified game $\game$ and stochastic model $\stratStoch$, simpler to manipulate.
+\textbf{Preprocessing.} The first part of the algorithm (lines~\ref{alg:mp_thresholdsTest}-\ref{alg:mp_mdp}) is a preprocessing of the game $\game^{i}$ and the stochatic model $\strat_{2}^{i}$ given as inputs in order to apply the second part of the algorithm (lines~\ref{alg:mp_main}-\ref{alg:mp_main_end}) on a modified game $\game$ and stochastic model $\stratStoch$, simpler to manipulate.
 We show in the following that the answer to the $\BWC$ problem on the modified game is $\yes$ if and only if it is also $\yes$ on the input game, and we present how a winning strategy of $\playerOne$ in $\game$ can be transferred to a winning strategy in $\game^{i}$.